Characters: Friendship Is Magic: The Princesses

 - Sibling Yin-Yang: Celestia represents the sun while Luna represents the moon.
 Also, Celestia is rather more laid back, friendly, and even-tempered than Luna, though that might be a result of Luna's outdated ideas of royal protocol.

-- Smash Sisters /Sibling Team: Their backstory accomplishments are accomplished as a team.
+- Smash Sisters / Sibling Team: Their backstory accomplishments are accomplished as a team.
 In King Sombra's case we see them join horns for a unite attack that one-hit-killed the evil unicorn.

 - Supernatural Elite: Being both the rulers of Equestria and Physical Goddesses.

 - Super Strength: Only implicit in the show (due to the princesses having Earth Pony magic), but shown in the comics.
 In "Zen and the Art of Gazebo Repair" Luna participates in several sports competitions, easily acing them all.
-There's also a panel showing Celestia arm-wrestling Big Mac, one of the established strongest ponies in the show.
-She doesn't even break a sweat, while Mac is visibly exerting himself but unable to move her hoof.
+There's also a panel showing Celestia arm-wrestling Big Macintosh, one of the established strongest ponies in the show.
+She doesn't even break a sweat, while Big Mac is visibly exerting himself but unable to move her hoof.

 - The Usurpers: The Season 2 premiere reveals that Celestia and Luna stole the throne from Discord and appointed themselves as the new rulers of Equestria after trapping him in stone.
 Of course, this was a good change, as Discord's reign was a never-ending nightmare of chaos and suffering, which was the reason they rose up against him in the first place.

-- Too Important To Fly: See Cool Carriage/Flying Carriage above.
+- Too Important to Fly: See Cool Carriage/Flying Carriage above.

 - True Blue Femininity: Both of their manes qualify them for this.

-- Vertebrates With Extra Limbs: The wings.
+- Vertebrates with Extra Limbs: The wings.

 - Winged Unicorns: The four princesses are notably the only Winged Unicorns to appear in the flesh on the show (animation errors aside).
 What being a Winged Unicorn actually means in this setting is somewhat of a mystery, which, coupled with their extreme rarity, fuels a lot of speculation for fans.

 - Worf Had The Flu: Celestia and Luna are captured in the season four opener, but this worfing is clearly justified due to the fact the vines were able to mess with magic, and their planter fully intended for them to be captured.
+It happens again in the season four finale, when Celestia, Luna and Cadance transfer their magic to Twilight for protection, due to the new villain being able to drain a pony's magic, and the Princesses' magic is the strongest in Equestria.

 - Yin-Yang Bomb: Are seen crossing their horns and blasting King Sombra with their combined magic to defeat him a thousand years ago.